 Let us try to define what a Nation is.
-From the many definitions, I have come across this is the best: “a human group willing to forming a community, sharing a common culture, attached to a clearly demarcated territory, having a shared past and a common project for the future and claiming the right to rule itself’.
+From the many definitions, I have come across this is the best: "a human group willing to forming a community, sharing a common culture, attached to a clearly demarcated territory, having a shared past and a common project for the future and claiming the right to rule itself'.
 I also add; with enough determination for self-determination for the right to State sovereignty.
-So awareness, territory, history and culture, language and religion all matter.
-In my reckoning aside from the Pluralistic religious beliefs that existed in Iraq that definition is well suited with the construct assigned to those people who found themselves within those lines drawn on the map by François Georges-Picot and Mark Sykes when they divided the Ottoman territories at the turn of the 20th century.
+So awareness, territory, history, culture, language and religion all matter in my reckoning.
+Aside from the Pluralistic religious beliefs that existed in Iraq that definition is well suited with the construct assigned to those people inside lines drawn on the map by François Georges-Picot and Mark Sykes when they divided the Ottoman territories at the turn of the 20th century.
 The three million people of Iraq were to be identified as such because they happen to live within these lines assigned to them.
-Literally, at the stroke of a pen, forefathers of present-day people of Iraq acquired a history and became the distant relatives of people of great learning who lived thousands of years ago; they acquired a new identity they became the inheritors of Babylon, one of the greatest civilisation of the Ancient world.
+Literally, at the stroke of a pen, forefathers of present-day people of Iraq acquired a history, they became the distant relatives of people of great learning who lived thousands of years ago.
+They gained a new identity they became the inheritors of Babylon, one of the greatest civilisation of the Ancient world.
 That was a hundred years ago.
-However, a vital question needs to be answered: what qualities the descendants were supposed to have to look after such a privilege and to live up to the responsibility to regain the glory of their newly assigned ancient past.
+However, a vital question needs to be answered: what qualities the descendants were supposed to possess to authorise them to look after such a privilege and to live up to the responsibility to regain the glory of their newly assigned ancient past.

 To give some credence to this tongue twister, people of Iraq have become acculturated to the values, norms and language towards accepting a cultural pluralism in their midst.
 Some of whom structurally identify with a dominant society in an Arabised form within their particular ethnicity.
 A rather complicated set of values easily and instinctively go to undermine efforts of reaching out to socio-political cohesiveness and cultural pluralism.
 As if inherently resisting the temptations to belong, to stand at odds with the cultural status quo.
 While others, misjudging race with ethnicity and despite their generational legacy of Arab language and culture refuse to call themselves Arabs.

 Unlike, say the Kurds, Christians were faced with religious discriminatory experiences obstacles that have a marked effect on cultural integration into the political mainstream.
 The identity of a group become religionised.
-Names are giveaway identity subject to the State-centric origination of discriminatory influences conditioning attitudes that invariably must cause societal cultured dissimilation a sort of institutional barriers that will articulate the relationship within the society and to large extent receptions in the job market for example.
+Names are giveaway identities.
+People are subjected to the State-centric discriminatory influences, conditioning attitudes that invariably must institutionalise cultured societal dissimilation.
 As a group of different ethnic backgrounds, Iraqi people are no longer racialised but draw their identity from their structural ethnic dynamics in building the framework to their cultural belonging.
 A socio-political mode of incorporation hitherto governed by discriminatory institutional barriers by any one dominant group be they Sunni or Shia.
-It is, therefore, a question for the government to interfere not so much of a nanny state but, to some degree, regulate citizen education, language, culture, sport, travel and so on, and by so doing they establish and reinforce some ‘national’ attributes and discourage others.
-Nation building must go hand in hand with State building working towards an ideology of nationalism rather than be shoehorning towards it.
+It is, therefore, a question for the government to interfere not so much of a nanny state but, to some degree, regulate citizen education, language, culture, sport, travel and so on, and by so doing they establish and reinforce some 'national' attributes and discourage others.
+Nation-building must go hand in hand with State building working towards an ideology of NationalismNationalism rather than be shoehorning towards it.